Skip to content

 Wondering how to play DraftKings Pick6?
 We dive into the numbers behind DraftKings Pick6 as we give you advice...

 The following NFL markets are available as well: passing yards, rushing yards, receiving yards, receptions, total touchdowns, passing touchdowns and interceptions thrown.
+Other supported sports include, but are not limited to, the MLB, NHL, PGA and UFC.

 Note that users cannot mix picks between different “pick groups,” or sets of games (similar to DFS slates) and sports.
-Sorry, Philadelphia sports fans, that means no Joel EmbiidJalen Hurts combo lineups for you!
+Sorry, Philadelphia sports fans, that means no Joel Embiid–Jalen Hurts combo lineups for you!
 It also means no lineups can feature players active in both Thursday Night Football games and Sunday afternoon ones.

 How Do DraftKings Pick6 Payouts Work?